Frequently Asked Questions

 What kind of clients do you see?

 I tend to see children (ages 5-11), teens (ages 13-17), and young adults (ages 18-24).
-I do provide counseling to parents who need help coping with changes within their families, with their own health, career adjustments, etc. I also see families together for family therapy.
+I do provide counseling to some adults (depending on the situation) and parents who need help coping with changes within their families, with their own health, career adjustments, etc. I also see families together for family therapy.

 What is your therapy like?